 This morning I bought ingredients to make one of Bon Appetit’s latest, greatest pies — the Raspberry No-Bake.
 I’m intrigued because one person gave it 4 stars and another person gave it 1.
 What’s the story?
 I have to know and will fill you in later.
 For now, here’s a recipe for turtle brownies similar to a recipe on Epicurious.
 That’s not where I found it, though.
 I found it in the yellow Gourmet cookbook, which is a really good one if you’re in the market for a new cookbook.

-So this recipe is adapted from Gourmet magazine.
-I toasted and chopped the pecans and ignored the part about mixing dry ingredients separately, but it’s more or less the same recipe… but with sea salt.
+So these turtle brownies are completely worth the time and effort.
+The only changes I made were that I toasted and chopped the pecans and ignored the part about mixing dry ingredients separately, but it’s more or less the same recipe… but with sea salt.
 Putting a little sea salt on top, an idea validated by another reviewer, takes these to the next level.

 - 2 large eggs

 - 1/2 teaspoon salt